wizcoderx/Coding_Journey_Repository/hacker_rank/Linux Shell/README.md

 12. **Cut-5**
     Given a tab delimited file with several columns (tsv format) print the first three fields

+13. **Cut-6**
+    Print the characters from thirteenth position to the end.
+The output should contain N lines.
+For each input line, print the characters from thirteenth position to the end.

+14. **Cut-7**
+    Print the characters from thirteenth position to the end.
+The output should contain N lines.
+For each input line, print the characters from thirteenth position to the end.

+15. **Cut-8**
+    For each input sentence, identify and display its fourth word.
+Assume that the space (' ') is the only delimiter between words.

+16. **Cut-9**
+    Given a tab delimited file with several columns (tsv format) print the fields from second fields to last field.

 ---

 ## Usage